Skip to main content

 Fort Collins, CO tap water: what’s in it in 2026

-Serving 165K residents via Fort Collins Utilities · Fort Collins, CO drinking water is supplied by Fort Collins Utilities.
-EPA and utility monitoring commonly focus on issues such as Wildfire watershed contamination, Disinfection byproducts, Agricultural runoff.
+Serving 165K residents via Fort Collins Public water systems · Fort Collins, CO drinking water is supplied by Fort Collins Public water systems.
+EPA and public water system monitoring commonly focus on issues such as Wildfire watershed contamination, Disinfection byproducts, Agricultural runoff.
 Across the distribution grid, transmission mains, booster stations, and seasonal source shifts can change disinfectant residuals and disinfection byproduct levels before water reaches older service lines.
 Cross-check this system picture with your ZIP-level SDWIS and UCMR view so you see the latest detections and violations tied to your address.

 Check water hardness in Fort Collins